An End-to-End Patch Management Process

 Patch management in an operational technology (OT)/industrial control system (ICS) setting is full of challenges.
 From proprietary hardware and software to a lack of staff, inadequate or non-existent testing equipment, and regulatory reporting and system maintenance, many organizations struggle to determine what is in scope.
 This results in unmanaged patches.

-To combat the challenges with patch management, Verve Industrial Protection developed a multi-staged approach to streamline the patch management process.
+To combat the challenges with vulnerability and patch management, Verve Industrial Protection developed a multi-staged approach to streamline the patch management process.
 Combining our world class software with cost effective, scalable services, this blog outlines the various stages of a patching process and highlights how we help.

 What is OT/ICS Patch Management?